PRC drops Long Beach in district tournament game - Picayune Item

 PRC drops Long Beach in district tournament game

-Pearl River Central’s Lady Blue Devils defeated the Long Beach Lady Bearcats in the first round of the district tournament 35-32.
+Pearl River Central’s Lady Blue Devils defeated the Long Beach Lady Bearcats in the first round of the district tournament Monday evening 35-32.

-The back and forth game was highly contested as the two evenly matched teams battled.
+The back and forth game was highly contested since the two teams were evenly matched.

 However, it was PRC who came out on top thanks in part to some clutch shots late in the game.

-A win is a win.
-Head Coach Cliff Bauer said even with the performance being far from perfect he’ll happily take the result.
+A win is a win, and Head Coach Cliff Bauer said even with the performance being far from perfect he’ll happily take the result.

 “I was pleased.
 We made a lot of mistakes, but I tell the kids all the time, I make mistakes coaching.
 That’s part of learning.
 That’s part of growing,” Bauer said.

-Jade Lindsey was a force to be reckoned with all night for the Lady Blue Devils.
+Jada Lindsey was a force to be reckoned with all game for the Lady Blue Devils.

 The senior finished with 11 points, including a key three point shot that was just her second three pointer made this season.